 I’m sensorily overwhelmed.
 The best laid plans of mice and men: It’s ironic that the train that I was hoping to take is no longer running to Colon because it’s out of service.
 The museum I hoped to see in the Miraflores Locks canal is closed for the next three years, which I found out after taking a bus for an hour to get there.
 They charge $18 just to see the boats in the lock and watch an IMAX movie.
 I decided not to on principle.

 Needless to say, I had a nice walk and enjoyed seeing some animals in gardens of houses near the jungle.
 It was nice to finally see some residential areas that had trees.
 Mostly what I’ve seen in town is not attractive at all.
 Before I left for the residential areas, I was in the mall trying to find a neck scarf which I finally did.
-I spoke with attending Manian girl and a Australian guy who recommended Sunglass Islands to me.
+I spoke with an Australian who recommended Sunglass Islands to me.
 We’ll see whether I end up going.
 It sounds like it’s complicated and expensive to get there.

 He showed me a Halloween costume he made of Trump, complete with a suit and cap with his iconic strawberry blond combover.
 After being in America for a year, he returned to Chile and from there went to Panama where he met his wife Irena, of Dutch descent.
 He has a very cute cat named Miño who was rescued as a kitten from a garbage can.
 She is very skittish and didn’t seem to trust me despite my efforts.
 Emilio watches television for hours every day at a volume of 70.
 He has two 55 inch sets, one in his bedroom and one in his office.
 He was shocked that I hadn’t seen any American films.
 My daily routine was to talk with him for a half an hour or so in the mid morning, then leave for the day and return around 830 or 9 PM.
 It was in a fairly central location near El Congrejo and the Santo Tomas metro station.

-I roused myself at 830 after not sleeping a wink and left for the Albrook Terminal, and then headed to Colon on a bus.
+March 24.
+Turns out there is 24 hour construction going on within feet of Emilio’s apartment.
+Cement trucks speed around, stopping on a dime just outside the room where I’m sleeping.
+The wall across the way amplifies the construction noise.
+Nevertheless, I roused myself at 830 and left for the Allbrook Terminal to catch a bus to Colon.
 I was lucky to catch one within 10 minutes.
 A helpful passenger told me she would help me find the bus stop in Sabanitas to Portobelo.
 Luckily, I quickly caught one of the crazily-painted Rastafarian buses with a bizarre horn blasting Punta, a kind of Caribbean music from this region.
 It’s always interesting to ride local buses.
 It was mid morning and the bus was filled with young students wearing crisp uniforms.
 It was fascinating to watch them acknowledge one another and the rapidity with which they jump on and off the bus.
 I noticed that locals, no matter how old or disabled, often end up standing on the bus, and jump on and off very quickly.
 In some cases, the bus only shows down.
 Americans would’ve taken 20 times longer.
 It’s a privilege to be slow and make everyone wait.

 On the way back I saw a young girl probably five with a big smile and long braids dancing back-and-forth like she was doing the salsa.
 I saw a sign for soup and such and asked about it.
 It was way more expensive than I had paid in Panama City and I decided against it.
 In principle, I don’t like paying gringo prices.
 From there I headed to the church and took some photos.
 There is a tour of Taurus there.
 From there I walked to the fort and took some photos.
 A nice woman offered to take my photo and then asked to take a photo with me.
 I was honored.
 Then I walked along the street toward the other fort.